-Some of the more sensitive assumptions used in the quantitative analysis, including the forecasted cash flows, discount rate and market multiples, could have yielded different estimates of the recoverable amount.
+Some of the more sensitive assumptions used in the quantitative analysis, including the underlying business plans, discount rates, and the growth rate assumptions, could have yielded different estimates of the recoverable amount.
 Actual operating results and the related cash flows of the Company could differ from the estimated operating results and related cash flows used in the impairment analysis, and had different estimates been used, it could have resulted in a different fair value.